JS Sax Creation

 The low cups and triaxel

-The low touchpieces, another difficult area.
+The low touchpieces, another precision area.

 Forming dies for the low stainless steel touchpieces